yenle10/CR_application-model/README.md

 * 02: Train: LR model (with dummies)

-* 03: PSI for model in 01 (the model satisfies requirements)
+* 03: PSI for model in 01 (the model satisfy requirements)

 **Analysis and results**: Work description